 Each examination will include the following assessments: general appearance; skin; head, ears, eyes, nose, and throat; neck; lymph nodes; chest; heart; abdominal cavity; limbs; central nervous system; and musculoskeletal system.

-Height (screening only) and weight will also be measured and recorded at screening and EOS visit.
-Body mass index will be calculated and recorded at screening.
+Height and weight will also be measured and recorded at screening and the EOS visit.
+Body mass index will be calculated and recorded at screening and the EOS visit.

 8.2.2.
 Vital Signs